All Episodes

 Anyway, she did this on November the 26th, an executive order declaring a disaster emergency in the state of New York, which allows the state to stop all elective procedures in hospitals.

-Uh, or other screenings that are very imperative or other procedures that maybe it doesn't matter to the governor, but matter a lot to the people of New York.
+Well, that's not good for people that need, let's say, cancer diagnosed early or other screenings that are very imperative or other procedures that maybe it doesn't matter to the governor, but matter a lot to the people of New York.

-But again, New York goes their own way, and between this dopey mayor who, you know, we can't get rid of him fast enough, this is what they've had.
+And between this dopey mayor who, you know, we can't get rid of him fast enough.

-Anyway, there was a letter sent signed by numerous members of Congress led by New York uh Congresswoman Elise Stefanik uh saying that the Civil Rights Act of 64 puts New York's health care workers in an impossible position between choosing their careers and what they feel is the best choice for them and their families.
+Anyway, there was a letter sent signed by numerous members of Congress led by New York Congresswoman Elise Stefanik saying that the Civil Rights Act of 64 puts New York's health care workers in an impossible position between choosing their careers and what they feel is the best choice for them and their families.

-I mean, the same, you know, we're back to the same mandate for nurses and doctors and hospital workers, many of whom were diving on COVID grenades in March, April, or May of 2020 and every day since working in COVID petri dishes, many of whom have natural immunity, but you can't talk about the science of natural immunity either.
+I mean, the same, you know, we're back to the same mandate for nurses and doctors and hospital workers, many of whom were diving on COVID grenades in March, April, or May of 2020 and every day since, and working in COVID petri dishes, many of whom have natural immunity.

 Anyway, Congresswoman Stefanik joins us.

-Uh, welcome back, Congresswoman.
+Welcome back, Congresswoman.

 How are you?